-Brain Freezes, Knuckle Cracking, Ear Wiggling, and Biology
+Brain Freezes, Knuckle Cracking, and Ear Wiggling: Strange Events

-One of these weird activities is the creation of a "brain freeze", a sudden, sharp headache that some people experience as they eat very cold food, such as ice cream.
+The human body performs some complex and awe-inspiring activities.
+It's also capable of performing some strange behaviors that seem to be minor events but might have something important to teach us.
+One of these behaviors is the creation of a "brain freeze", a sudden, sharp headache that some people experience as they eat very cold food, such as ice cream.
 Others are the knuckle cracking and ear wiggling that some folks perform either for their own enjoyment or to impress people who lack the ability.

-I experience brain freezes myself and admire the knuckle cracks and ear wiggles of others.
-Strange as it may seem to people who consider these to be interesting but unimportant phenomena, they may be valuable.
+I experience brain freezes and admire the knuckle cracks and ear wiggles of others.
+Strange as it may seem to people who consider these events to be interesting but unimportant phenomena, they may be valuable.
 Learning more about strange activities in the body may help scientists understand related behaviors that are more serious in nature.
+This might be especially true with respect to brain freezes.

 Cold Food and Drinks and Brain Freezes